 Law enforcement.
-The thankless profession.
+A sometimes thankless profession.

-Sure, there’s the occasional polite “Thank You” for services, and even the obligatory political citation for acts beyond the call of duty.
+Sure, there’s the polite “Thank You” for services, and even the obligatory political citation for acts beyond the call of duty.
 But unless you’re a police officer, or member of a cop’s family, there’s no true understanding of what law enforcement goes through.